TheRealAnonymous008/quartz/content/personal/ideas/Beliefs and General Principles.md

 * Subjectivity is baked into human intelligence because if intelligence requires discernment, and humans are incapable of building a perfect model of the world, then inherently we are making judgments based on imperfect models (i.e., discernment implies subjectivity).

 * [[System Opportunities|Be a systems thinker]].

+* Collective stupidity and collective madness are manifestations of a collective uncertainty where [[Persuasion#Social Proof|members]] of the society try to copy each other and end up going nowhere.